make2explore/KR260-ROS2-Tutorial/setup-guide/README.md

      └── install_ros2.sh
 ```

-The installation script used in this tutorial is located in:
+The installation script used in this tutorial is located in :

 ```
 scripts/install_ros2.sh